jenny5-robot/jenny5-CAD/README.md

 ## Warning ##

-This is work in progress.
+- This is work in progress.
+- Not all components (for instance screws) are shown in the project.

 **Build it on your own risk!**